 18. Make space for a small laundry room in your pantry

 Lucky enough to have a pantry in your home?
 Why not see if you can squeeze a small laundry room in there?
 One side for dry food and one side for your washing machine and dryer?

 Max out on valuable storage and stay organized with amazing pantry shelving ideas for small or large walk-in spaces.

 19. Create a small laundry room with open shelving

 Maybe your floor space is at a premium and you just don't think you have the space to build cabinetry or you're not lucky enough to have a pantry to house a DIY laundry station.

-Why not use wall space to store all your laundry clutter and accessories, ideally close to your washing machine.
+Why not take inspiration from open kitchen shelving ideas and use wall space to store all your laundry clutter and accessories, ideally close to your washing machine.

 Clutter builds up and in a small space, it can get you down and make the laundry room downright unusable.
-A failsafe option to make order out of the mayhem is by adding neat baskets and boxes to house all the accessories.
+Tap into small space storage ideas to make a tiny room feel bigger.
+A failsafe option to put order into mayhem is by adding neat baskets and boxes to house all the accessories.